usaid-cs/yesterday-i-learned/random.md

 1. [Ragu][wikipedia 200] is meant to be made with fettuccine.
 That makes spaghetti and meatballs fettuccine and meatballs.
 1. The event that killed the dinosaurs was only [the third largest extinction event][bbc 2].
 The [Permian mass extinction][wikipedia 201], instead, was the only mass extinction of insects, and killed off 96% of the species.
 1. [Weevel][wikipedia 202] (beetle) eggs can be found in [all bought grains][reddit 62].
 They grow in your rice.
-1. Want to cancel something attached to your home?
-Just claim to be moving in with someone else.
 1. busybox is just [a bunch of hardlinks][reddit 63] to the same file.
 This saves space.
 1. Surgeons use [bone wax][wikipedia 203] (beeswax, almond oil, salicylic acid) to mechanically stop bleeding.
 1. Newman is from Seinfeld.
 He predates Gabe Newell.
 He stole a few eggs, and was [killed in Jurassic Park][wikipedia 204].